 The college reserves the right to rescind admission prior to or following enrollment if the applicant becomes ineligible as determined by the standards of the Board of Regents of the University System of Georgia, or the college.
-Meeting minimum requirements does not guarantee admission to Georgia Highlands College.
-Final acceptance or denial is determined by the Director of Admissions, subject to the applicant's right of appeal or request for consideration as a Presidential Exception.
+Meeting minimum requirements does not guarantee admission to Floyd College.
+Final acceptance or denial is determined to the college of the college.

+mined by the Director of Admissions, subject to the applicant's right of appeal or request for consideration as a Presidential Exception.
 A Presidential Exception is considered when an applicant does not meet established criteria for admissions but demonstrates a strong counterbalancing strength and the promise of success in college.
 Applicants are notified of their acceptance when all materials, documents and credentials have been received and the processing is complete.

-Application status checking is available online at http://www.highlands.edu/bannerportal.htm.
+Application status checking is available online at the URL provided above.

 An application is valid only for the semester for which it is submitted.
-Those applicants who are admitted and choose not to enroll must complete an application for readmission in order to have their application updated for a future semester.
+Those applicants who are admitted and choose not to enroll must contact the Office of Admissions to have their application updated for a future semester.
 Applications of those who do not enroll, and do not update for enrollment, are retained in an inactive status for one year.
 At the end of that year, if an applicant wishes to reactivate the application for a future semester, she or he must notify the Office of Admissions of his or her intent by the established deadline for that particular semester.
 If new admissions policies exist at that time, applicants must meet those requirements.
-An applicant who has attended another college in the interim period must have an official transcript sent to Georgia Highlands College from each institution attended.
+An applicant who has attended another college in the interim period must have an official transcript sent to Floyd College from each institution attended.